 He left Aubergine in 1998 to open the doors to his own establishment, which, in an episode of Kitchen Nightmares, described as “the most important day of my entire cooking career; the most important decision of my life.”

-That same year, Ramsay and his father and law, Chris Hutcheson, opened Restaurant Gordon Ramsay.
+That same year, Ramsay and his father-in-law, Chris Hutcheson, opened Restaurant Gordon Ramsay.
 The eatery was wildly successful, winning its third Michelin star just four years after its opening.

 Unfortunately, the celebrated chef not only had a terrible biological father but an awful father-in-law as well!